JasonEtco/upload-to-release/README.md

 ## Usage

 This action uploads any file to a new release.
-One example workflow is, to build and save a Docker image then upload it to a release:
+One example workflow is to build and save a Docker image then upload it to a release:

 ```workflow
 workflow "Package" {